sid-indonesia/supersetbot/README.md

 Commands:
-  label [options] <label>            Add a label to an issue or PR unlabel [options] <label>          Remove a label from an issue or PR release-label-pr [options] <prId>  Figure out first release for PR and label it version                            Prints supersetbot's version number release-label-prs [options]        Given a set of PRs, auto-release label them release-label [options] <release>  Figure out first release for PR and label it orglabel [options]                 Add an org label based on the author docker [options]                   Generates/run docker build commands use in CI help [command]                     display help for command
+  label [options] <label>            Add a label to an issue or PR unlabel [options] <label>          Remove a label from an issue or PR orglabel [options]                 Add an org label based on the author release-label-pr [options] <prId>  Figure out first release for PR and label it version                            Prints supersetbot's version number release-label-prs [options]        Given a set of PRs, auto-release label them release-label [options] <release>  Figure out first release for PR and label it bump-python [options]              Submit PR(s) to bump python dependencies docker [options]                   Generates/run docker build commands use in CI run <command>                      Run a command from Github Action help [command]                     display help for command
 ```